top of page

 2. Does it increase testosterone?

-3. Can beginners start?
+3. Can beginners start strength training?

 4. Is protein essential?